Clinical Supervisors Training Series: Enhancing Ethical, Reflective, and Developmental Supervision

 The final session is scheduled as an optional, in-person catered lunch — a meaningful opportunity to connect with fellow supervisors face-to-face, integrate learning, and strengthen community ties.

 Attendance is encouraged but not required; the series fee remains the same regardless of participation in the in-person gathering.
 The exact location will be determined collaboratively based on participant geography.
+The tuition is inclusive of the in-person lunch.
+While attending the lunch is optional, participants who do not join in person will be expected to participate in the session online.

 -